Dragonflies on Amager

 Potential species

-Two larva claims exist: One I've found in arter.dk and one in inaturalist.com.
-The larva shown in Arter I simply can't see is a odonata larva.
+Two larva-claims exist: One I've found in arter.dk and one in inaturalist.com.
+The first I simply can't see is a odonata larva.
 I've commented the issue to the observer, but without any response.
-The larva from iNaturalist, I agree, looks very much like a juncea, but I've used the larva-key created by Ole Fogh Nielsen, and by that I reached the conclusion that it is a Migrant Hawker (Aeshna mixta), which is very similar, but shows different proportions between cerci and paraprocts.
+The larva from iNaturalist, I agree, looks very much like a juncea, but I've used the larva-key created by Ole Fogh Nielsen, and by that I reached the conclusion that it is a mixta, which is very similar, but shows different proportions between cerci and the epiproct.

 This species is present just across Øresund in Bunkeflostrand, Scania.
-The habitat there is an open shallow pond fringed by sedges; habitat that should not be very different from what can be found on Amager.
+The habitat there is an open shallow pond fringed by sedges located in an urban-agricultural transition zone; habitat that should not be very different from what can be found on Amager.
 That said, perhaps the calcarious soil over there makes the crucial difference?